fortinet-fortisoar/widget-c3-charts/docs/setup.md

 # Installation

 1. To install a solution pack, click **Content Hub** > **Discover**.
-2. From the list of solution pack that appears, search for and select **C3 Charts**.
+2. From the list of solution pack that appears, search for **C3 Charts**.
 3. Click the **C3 Charts** solution pack card.
 4. Click **Install** on the bottom to begin installation.